luciangreen/Music-Composer/README.md

 * Please follow instructions in <a href="https://github.com/luciangreen/mindreader/blob/master/init.txt">init.txt</a> to initialise any new mind-reading algorithms.

-* Enter the following to mind read songs with 4-note progressions:
+* Enter the following to mind-read songs with 4-note progressions:
 `['mindreadtestmusiccomposer-unusual-4-mr'].`

 * Enter the following to *detailedly* mind read songs with 4-note progressions: